 Captain Thomas Brown was born in Toronto c.
 1850, son of Thomas M. Brown and Ann Parry.

-He married Jenny Irwin and had at least five children – two of which died young.
+He married Jenny Irwin and had at least five children – two of whom died young.

 In various documents Brown is listed as a stationer and as a clerk.